New Lawyer Resources

 Welcome new lawyers!
 Whether you’re a new call, currently articling or still in law school, we’re sure you are excited to embark on an exciting career.
 LAWPRO’s practicePRO program is here to help you succeed.
 Our resources, precedents, checklists and the AvoidAClaim.com blog will help you take steps to avoid a legal malpractice claim, and show you how to grow a successful and thriving law practice.
 We can help you:

-Make the transition from student to lawyer: The Student Issue of LAWPRO Magazine will help you embark on your career as a lawyer with articles on choosing the right job, the articling experience, interview tips and how to broaden your professional network.
-There is also claims prevention and cyber security advice that will serve you and your clients well throughout your career.
+Make the transition from student to lawyer: The Student Issue of LAWPRO Magazine will help you embark on your career as a lawyer with articles on the parts that make up a modern lawyer, the articling experience during Covid-19, and tips on how to Zoom professionally.

 Avoid malpractice claims: Did you know, four out of five lawyers will face a malpractice claim during the course of their career?
 Communication breakdowns and time management are the most common causes of claims, not mistakes of law.
 Check out the biggest malpractice claims risks article for an in-depth explanation of the most common causes of claims.
 Choosing to specialize in a practice area can help you succeed – take a look at the malpractice Claims Fact Sheets for a heads up on the top mistakes in your particular practice area.